T

 • Phrasebook or Translation App

-While English is spoken in tourist areas, knowing basic Polish phrases is helpful and appreciated.
+While many Poles speak English, especially in tourist areas, knowing a few Polish phrases is appreciated.

 Destination-specific tips

-• Tap water in Warsaw is generally safe to drink, but many locals prefer bottled water.
+• Tap water in Warsaw is safe to drink, so carrying a reusable bottle can save money and reduce waste.

-• Public transport (trams, buses, metro) is efficient and affordable; consider a travel card.
+• Public transportation (trams, buses, metro) is efficient and affordable for getting around the city.

 Plan the rest of your Warsaw trip